Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - Press all four `MODIFY` buttons (`SHIFT`, `OPTION`, `CONTROL` and `ALT`) simultaneously to toggle Night Mode.
 - `MODIFY` section LEDs are permanently lit for enhanced visibility.
 - Press any `MODIFY` button to temporarily light up all buttons.

+### Chains behave as groups (beta)
+- Press `SELECT` twice on a track that contains a Rack to expand its chains in the Mixer (same behaviour as with track groups).
+- Rack chains react just like normal tracks to faders, `MUTE` and `SOLO` buttons and encoders (in Pan and Sends mode).
+- Chain colors appear in scribble strips and can be modified just like track colors (press `TRACK` x5 for color mode)
+- Limitations: chains audio metering and audio routing are currently unavailable in Live's API.

 ## Button Mappings
 ### **Encoder Assign Section**